apache/doris/docs/en/administrator-guide/running-profile.md

 # Statistics of query execution

-This document focuses on introducing the **RuningProfle** which recorded runtime status of Doris in query execution.
+This document focuses on introducing the **Running Profile** which recorded runtime status of Doris in query execution.
 Using these statistical information, we can understand the execution of frgment to become a expert of Doris's **debugging and tuning**.

 ## Noun Interpretation